Tutorial | Enrich the dataset (Core Designer part 8)¶

 We can use the Join recipe to enrich the customers dataset with the information about the aggregate orders customers have made from the orders_by_customer dataset.

-From the Actions tab in the right panel, choose Join with… from the list of visual recipes.
+From the Actions tab in the right panel of the customers dataset, choose Join with… from the list of visual recipes.

 Select orders_by_customer as the second input dataset.